srl-labs/containerlab/docs/community.md

 This section logs the most notable blogs, streams, and and demos delivered by containerlab users worldwide.

+### Containerlab - Creating Network Labs Can't Be Any Easier

+<small>:material-text: [Blog](https://www.packetswitch.co.uk/containerlabs-intro/) by [Suresh Vina](https://www.linkedin.com/in/suresh-vina-282545a9) · :material-calendar: 2024-03-15</small>

+Suresh, a Networking enthusiast based in the lovely city of London, shares his experience with Containerlab after being married to traditional lab emulation tools for a long time.
+He explains Containerlab's core concepts using a lab with cEOS and Palo Alto nodes, showcasing the ease of use and flexibility of the tool in a multivendor setting.

 ### Rapid deployment of Cilium BGP environments using Containerlab + Kind

 <small>:material-text: [Blog](https://www.sobyte.net/post/2022-09/containerlab-kind-cilium-bgp/) by [SoByte](https://www.sobyte.net/about/) · :material-calendar: 2022-09-02</small>